Recommender systems based on graph embedding techniques: A comprehensive review: Preliminaries

 \subsubsection{K-order proximity}

-After organizing observed information for the recommendation into graph representations, the measurement of the \textbf{proximity} \cite{yang2017fast, yang2018hop} between user-item node pairs will perform, regarded as the implementation of the recommendation from the perspective of link prediction \cite{lu2011link, rossi2021knowledge}, for the proximity can quantify the similarity of unconnected user-item node pairs corresponding to the likelihood of occurrence of unobserved user-item interactions in recommender systems.
-Intuitively, the greater proximity of an unconnected user-item node pair usually indicates a higher likelihood of occurrence of the corresponding unobserved user-item interaction, where the likelihood can be seen as a reflection of the user's affection degree on the item.
+After representing observed information for recommendation by graph representations, it comes to measure the \textbf{proximity} \cite{yang2017fast, yang2018hop} between users and items (\textit{i.e.}, between the corresponding user nodes and item nodes in graph representations), which is a key step of recommendation's implementation, from the perspective of link (\textit{i.e.}, edge) prediction \cite{lu2011link, rossi2021knowledge}.
+Specifically, user-item proximity is used to record or predict the similarity between user-item node pairs both linked by edges or not, which can be used to quantify the likelihood of occurrence of unobserved user-item interactions in recommender systems.
+Intuitively, the higher similarity between a not-linked user-item node pair, the higher user's affection degree on the item, and then a higher likelihood of occurrence of the corresponding unobserved user-item interaction.